Privacy Policy

 - meet legal obligations and resolve disputes.

-Where required by law, we rely on appropriate bases such as performing our contract with you, legitimate interests (for example securing the Service, limited analytics, and product improvement balanced against your rights), or consent where we ask for it separately.
+Where required by law, we rely on appropriate bases such as performing our contract with you, legitimate interests (for example securing the Service and improving non-Strava product features in ways that do not conflict with Strava’s API terms), or consent where we ask for it separately.

 Sharing and processors